Free Encore & G2 Trigger Job instructions

-All current instructions we have do not adequately address altering the sear notch, so we are working on a complete shop manual which will be available soon.
-Meanwhile, we are providing free instructions until such time as our shop manual is available.
-We still offer a printed version at a discounted price, but you can save yourself some money and get the manual for free from this page.
+See How to Alter Encore G2 Sear notches below.
+We are providing free instructions and we still offer a printed version at a discounted price, but you can save yourself some money and get the manual for free from this page.

 Without altering the sear notch, our trigger/sear springs #1 through #3 are usually "drop-in" requiring no alteration of the sear notch, and the instructions are quite adequate for drop in installations.
 While there is a chance the #3's will require altering sear notch, I personally recommend and use the #2 for all my hunting applications.
 Never hurts to try out a few different weights to find the one you like the best.

 For lighter pull weights, we need to provide you with a better means of controlling the recutting of the sear, which we have done with our EZE Lap sear hone.
 We have also redesigned our polishing stones and now have them available for purchase in three different grit choices and are now a commercially cut hard hard arkansas stone.
 I recommend to join our newsletter so we can properly notify you of new product availability.

 I am giving them away for the asking as a printable .pdf that of course works for both pc's and Macs or as a download of the original 2000 pc-only "auto run" files that you run on your pc only.

 We want to go green, and save you some green!
 For less than the book was, you can buy the pliers you really need instead.
 Now that's going green!

 |We are giving you two options for instructions.